nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 - A final letter: *"I tried.
 I TRIED to be better.
 But the world doesn't change.
 People are selfish.
 Christmas is a LIE - temporary kindness that fades by New Year's.
 If Christmas has no lasting power, then it deserves to end.
 Let them see the truth I learned: generosity is weakness, and joy is fleeting. - E.S."*
 - A faded Christmas card from Tiny Tim, signed *"God Bless Us, Every One"*
 - Diary entries showing his slow descent back into bitterness over decades

+### GHOST OF CHRISTMAS PAST:
+When players find Tiny Tim's Christmas card, a warm golden glow suddenly illuminates it, as if a gentle hand were holding a candle nearby.
+The smell of old parchment and candlewax fills the dusty room.
+A child's voice whispers softly, filled with hope: *"He was kind once... he can be again..."* The light fades, but the card seems warmer to the touch, as if love still dwells within it.

 **This Discovery Grants:** In final confrontation, players have advantage on Persuasion checks to redeem Scrooge if they reference these items and show him he's forgotten the TRUE meaning of Christmas - it's not about changing others, but changing yourself.